 I love a great movie!
-To me, a movie is great when good wins over evil, nobody gets hurt and everyone lives happily ever after.
+To me, a movie is great when good wins over evil, the right guy gets the right girl, nobody gets hurt and everyone lives happily ever after.
 A bit naive, I know.
-But I have decided there is enough harsh reality ripping through daily life without paying to see more on a movie screen.
+But I have decided that there is enough harsh reality ripping through daily life without paying to see more on a movie screen.

-With these criteria in mind, I went to see the movie “Sea Biscuit.”
-So, there I was, popcorn in hand, minding my own business and enjoying my brief respite, when his words slammed into my soul, yanking me back to the relentless power of truth.
+With these criteria in mind, I went to see the movie “Seabiscuit.”
+There I was popcorn in hand, minding my own business and enjoying my brief respite, when his words slammed into my soul, yanking me back to the tenacious essence and interminable power of truth.

-“You don’t throw a whole life away just because it’s a little banged up.”
+“You don’t throw a whole life away just because it’s banged up a little.”

 I was done.

-Although I enjoyed the rest of the movie, those words lingered still because it seemed they were spoken for me.
+Although I thoroughly enjoyed the rest of the movie, those words linger still because it seemed they were written just for me.

-The reality is that we’re all “banged up a little.”
-In “A Farewell to Arms,” Ernest Hemingway writes, “The world breaks everyone, and many are strong at the broken places.”
+The reality is that we are all “banged up a little.”
+In “A Farewell to Arms” Ernest Hemingway writes, “The world breaks everyone and many are strong at the broken places.”

 We all have hidden scars, fresh wounds, and broken places.
 The good news is that God is drawn to broken people.
-He accomplishes His greatest work through those who are most broken.
+In fact, He accomplishes His greatest work through those who are most broken.

-Isaiah 45:3 (NIV) “I will give you the treasures of darkness, riches stored in secret places, so that you may know that I am the LORD, the God of Israel, who summons you by name.”
+“I will give you the treasures of darkness, riches stored in secret places, so that you may know that I am the LORD, the God of Israel, who summons you by name” (Isaiah 45:3 NIV).

-God has gone before us and, in every trial and painful circumstance, has buried a treasure or stored rich secrets that can only be found through that darkness.
+God has gone before us and in every trial and painful circumstance has buried a treasure or stored rich secrets that can only be found by going through that darkness.
 The most powerful truths are revealed in the darkest times.
-Pain intensifies our need for God and can be counted as a blessing.
+In fact, pain intensifies our need for God and can be counted as a blessing.

 I struggle with clinical depression.
-The darkness has been a familiar companion for most of my life.
-Over the years, I tried just about everything to soothe the pain – food, success in ministry, the approval of others, perfectionism, doing good things … you get the idea.
+The darkness has been an all too familiar companion for most of my life.
+Over the years, I tried just about everything to soothe the pain – things like success in ministry, the approval of others, perfectionism, doing good things, food and … you get the idea.

-In 1995 my carefully constructed world fell apart, and I spent two long years at the bottom of a dark pit of depression.
+In 1995 my carefully constructed world fell apart and I spent two long years at the bottom of a dark pit of depression.
 I had no idea how to handle the pain and hurt.
-Finally, I cried out to God.
-He heard my cry and led me to a passage of Scripture that continually heals me and helps me handle hurt.
+I cried out to God.
+He heard my cry.

-You may be desperately clinging to your life’s broken and mismatched remnants, wondering how you can go on.
+You may be desperately clinging to the broken and mismatched remnants of your life, wondering how you can go on.

-Whispers of the enemy creep into your heart and mind, taunting you with the lie that you are too dirty and broken for God to love or use.
+Whispers of the enemy creep into your heart, soul, and mind, taunting you with the lie that you are just too dirty and broken for God to love or use.

-It seems that is your reality, so you might as well give up, throwing your life away.
+It seems as if nothing and no one can change that reality, so you might as well give up, throwing your life away.

 Nothing could be further from the truth.
+Hurt may be inevitable, but misery is optional.
 How we respond to pits and pain is our choice.

-We can surrender to the darkness or embrace the pain and learn from it.
+We can surrender to the darkness and create an identity that feels at home in a pit, or we can embrace the pain and learn from it.

 We can settle for a life defined by pain, or we can harness the power of our pain and use it for good.

-I know you may be tired, ready to give up.
+Those are not just words.
+They are choices you and I can and must make every single day.
 God knows.
 God hears.
-God will breathe strength and power into the right choices we make.
-And today, He is asking, “My child, what will you do with your pain?”
+God will breathe life into the right choices that we make.
+And today He is asking, “Daughter, what will you do with your pain?”

-Father, my heart is broken.
+Father, I don’t understand what You are doing in my life.
 The darkness is very real and filled with more questions than answers.
-But I choose trust over fear and faith over doubt.
+And I don’t like it!
+But I love You, Lord, so I choose trust over fear and faith over doubt.
 Today, I choose You.